 What does it mean to be part of the Arab cluster?
-First of all, to be an Arab is not so much an ethnic heritage as it is a cultural identity.
-Although it’s similar to what it means to be a North American, that doesn’t entirely capture it either.
-Let me explain.
+To be an Arab is not so much an ethnic heritage as it is a cultural identity.
+Although it’s similar to what it means to be a North American, that doesn’t entirely capture its full meaning.

 Geography of The Arab Cluster

-The Arab cluster stretches from Morocco to across North Africa and onto the Persian Gulf.
+The Arab cluster stretches from Morocco across North Africa and onto the Persian Gulf.
 The individuals who are considered part of this cluster descend from the early tribes that occupied the Arabian Peninsula.
 The cluster includes those countries whose dominant language is Arabic.
-In fact, the Arabic language is so strongly identified with what it means to be an Arab that speaking Arabic as your first language and being considered an Arab are pretty much synonymous.
+The Arabic language is so strongly identified with what it means to be an Arab that speaking Arabic as your first language and being considered an Arab is synonymous.

 The countries in this cluster such as Lebanon, the UAE, Jordan, and Oman represent highly developed cultures and civilizations where modern cities mingle alongside ancient ones.
-In fact, some of the earliest evidence of civilization is found through archaeological digs in this region.
-While there are some ancient practices that still shape life across the Arab world it’s a highly modernized place.
+Some of the earliest evidence of civilization is found through archaeological digs in this region.
+While some ancient practices still shape life across the Arab world, it’s a highly modernized place.

 There’s no shortage of sand and desert in the Arab region, but it’s more geographically complex than just that.
-From the Mediterranean shores of Morocco to the stunning mountains in Oman, it actually has more diversity than we might think.
+From the Mediterranean shores of Morocco to the stunning mountains in Oman, it has more diversity than on the first appearance.
 On the whole, the people in the Arab cluster are a vibrant group of people who love family, participate in a wide variety of occupations, love to travel, and have a strong sense of loyalty to their cultural identity.

 Family Life in the Arab Cluster

-There’s nothing that’s more important to being an Arab than your family.
-The family is the key social unit to the Arab cluster.
-We’ve seen this in several of the clusters, but it plays out in an interesting way in the Arab world.
+There’s nothing more important to being an Arab than your family: they are the key social unit to the Arab cluster.
+This can be seen in several other clusters, but it plays out interestingly in the Arab world.
 This loyalty to family influences all other aspects of an Arab’s life.
-Arabs honor and respect their families almost at all cost.
-They also place some value on friendships and spending time with other social acquaintances, but to honor and respect and devote time to one’s family and kin is clearly what’s most important.
+Arabs honor and respect their families almost at all costs.
+They also place some value on friendships and spending time with other social acquaintances, but to honor, respect, and devote time to one’s family and kin is clearly what’s most important.

-To be an Arab is to see your family as being the central concern of your life and existence.
-Family stands at the heart of society and individuals place huge amounts of trust in their family members.
-Surely your self-interest is subordinate to what’s best for your family as a whole.
-In particular, the father is responsible for the physical and emotional well-being of the family and in return the children show complete respect for the father.
+To be an Arab is to see your family as the central concern of your life and existence.
+The family stands at the heart of society and individuals place huge amounts of trust in their family members.
+A person’s self-interest is subordinate to what’s best for their family as a whole.
+In particular, the father is responsible for the physical and emotional well-being of the family, and in return, the children show complete respect for the father.

 Children are often doted on in the Arab cluster.
 Maintaining good relationships with extended family members is seen as essential.
 Helping your relatives is far more important than being generous to others.
 Absolute loyalty to one’s family is vital even when living abroad.